Ketanji Brown Jackson: Selected rulings

-Court of Appeals (2021–2022)
+U.S. Court of Appeals (2021–2022)

-On March 30, 2021, President Joe Biden announced his intent to nominate Jackson to serve as a United States circuit judge for the United States Court of Appeals for the District of Columbia Circuit.
+On March 30, 2021, President Biden announced his intention to nominate Jackson as a United States circuit judge for the District of Columbia Circuit.
 On April 19, 2021, her nomination was sent to the Senate.
-President Biden nominated Jackson to the seat vacated by Judge Merrick Garland, who stepped down to become attorney general.
+Biden nominated Jackson to the seat vacated by Judge Merrick Garland, who had stepped down to become U.S. Attorney General.
+The American Bar Association appraised Jackson as "well qualified with no recusals or abstentions".

 On April 28, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 During her confirmation hearing, Jackson was questioned about several of her rulings against the Trump administration.
-On May 20, 2021, Jackson's nomination was reported out of committee by a 13–9 vote.
-On June 10, 2021, the United States Senate invoked cloture on her nomination by a 52–46 vote.
-On June 14, 2021, her nomination was confirmed by a 53–44 vote.
-Republican senators Susan Collins, Lindsey Graham, and Lisa Murkowski joined all 50 Democrats in voting to confirm her nomination.
+On May 20, Jackson's nomination was reported out of committee by a 13–9 vote.
+On June 8, Majority Leader Chuck Schumer filed cloture on her nomination.
+On June 10, the Senate invoked cloture on her nomination by a 52–46 vote.
+On June 14, her nomination was confirmed by a 53–44 vote.
+Republican senators Susan Collins, Lindsey Graham, and Lisa Murkowski joined all 50 Democrats in voting to confirm Jackson.
 She received her judicial commission on June 17, 2021.

-Her service as a circuit judge was terminated on June 29, 2022, the day before she was sworn in as the Associate Justice of the United States Supreme Court.
+Her service as a circuit judge ended on June 29, 2022, the day before she was sworn in as an Associate Justice of the United States Supreme Court.

-In her first written opinion for the court of appeals, Jackson, joined by the rest of the panel, invalidated a 2020 rule by the Federal Labor Relations Authority that had restricted the bargaining power of federal-sector labor unions.